Navbar

 Long-Term Potentiation and Synaptic Efficiency

 Research further indicates that psilocybin strengthens neural connections over time through long-term potentiation (LTP).
-LTP increases the efficiency of synaptic transmission and is a key mechanism for learning and memory.
+LTP can be thought of as the strengthening of connections between brain cells that frequently interact, making communication between them more effective over time.

 Therapeutic Potential of Psilocybin Through Neuroplasticity